onetapbeyond/gen_metrics/PITCHME.md

 Note:
 Explain `:statsd` integration with analysis and visualization tools such as Grafana and Datadog.
-Also, support for configurable sampling rate.

 +++